Home Desserts Louisiana Crunch Cake

 Since this cake isn’t going to be smothered in frosting, you want to do everything you can to make sure that the crumb is tender and moist.

-• You can use all-purpose flour if that’s all you can find.
+• Use all-purpose flour properly.
+You can use all-purpose flour if that’s all you can find.
 Just be sure to sift it and don’t overmix the batter.
 As you mix, you are developing the gluten in the flour, and too much can cause a dry cake.

-• Always use full-fat ingredients when baking.
-They don’t just provide a more rich flavor, they also contribute to the texture and density of your cake.
-Low-fat spreads can leave a greasy texture where sugar substitutes actually absorb moisture from a cake.
+• Use full-fat ingredients.
+They don’t just provide a richer flavor; they also contribute to the texture and density of your cake.
+Low-fat spreads can leave a greasy texture, and sugar substitutes actually absorb moisture from a cake.

-• Although you want to be sure your sugar and butter is properly creamed to a lovely light and fluffy consistency, that’s where your heavy hand needs to take a back seat.
+• Cream together the butter and sugar.
+Although you want to be sure your sugar and butter are properly creamed to a lovely light and fluffy consistency, that’s where your heavy hand needs to take a back seat.
 It’s something I struggle with for sure!

-• When mixing the rest of this batter, be gentle.
+• Don’t overmix.
+When mixing the rest of this batter, be gentle.
 Fold your dry ingredients, alternating with the buttermilk until it is only just incorporated.
-I would suggest doing this by hand rather than in a stand mixer.
+I would suggest doing this by hand rather than with a mixer.

-• Finally, allow the cake to cool completely before glazing.
+• Allow the cake to cool completely before glazing.
 If you add it too soon, it will melt and become a sticky mess.

 Bundt Cake with Frosting and Almonds